OpenClassrooms-Student-Center/alumnis/content/students/livarasolomanan.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Devenir développeur.
-short_description: J'apprends à coder pour une nouvelle carrière.
+short_description: J'apprends à coder pour me faire une nouvelle carrière.

 # don't touch that
 template: students